 Think creatively about where to secure your wedding ring.
 Doing so means that you may get more for your money or end up paying less.

-Sure, Kim and Kanye can afford to repurchase an expensive diamond ring, but it would be a hardship for most of us.
+Sure, Kim can afford to repurchase an expensive diamond ring, but it would be a hardship for most of us.
 Even if it weren’t a burden financially, it would be discouraging to have to spring for a new ring.
 Insurance won’t replace the emotional toll of a sentimental piece being lost or stolen.
 But, if you insure your ring, you can file a claim and replace it quickly.

 Most homeowners and renters policies include the jewelry inside your dwelling, but often it only compensates up to a specific value.
 Having an additional plan is reassurance that you can be reimbursed for the full replacement cost.